U.S. judge boosts Google 'fair use' defense of digital books

-NEW YORK (Reuters) - A federal judge on Monday appeared to favor Google Inc’s legal defense of its digital books project, which could imperil efforts by authors seeking to block it.
+NEW YORK, Sept 23 (Reuters) - A federal judge on Monday appeared to favor Google Inc’s legal defense of its digital books project, which could imperil efforts by authors seeking to block it.

 Google, based in Mountain View, California, has scanned more than 20 million books since its 2004 agreement with libraries worldwide to digitize books.